kayliese/wired/README.md

 ## Credits

-This theme is based on this [theme](https://themes.vscode.one/theme/Hitler/PgXaWBMc).
+This theme is based on [this](https://themes.vscode.one/theme/Hitler/PgXaWBMc).

 ## License